 Some of our recent farmland investments and potential farmland investments are in a transition from conventional to organic status.
-Many of them have been farmed conventionally for many generations and considerable effort may be required to transition such farms for them to become certified organic.
+Many of them have been farmed conventionally for many generations and considerable effort may be required to transition such farms to certified organic.
 Crop production may be limited during this transition period, and farms may require significant capital investment to facilitate the transition.